Hidden in Pixels I: Discovery of dual "little red dots" indicates excess clustering on kilo-parsec scales

-If we assume that LRDs are AGNs, these dual LRD candidates could be the highest-redshift dual AGNs discovered to date (c.f., \cite{Ubler2024} and \cite{Matsuoka2024} reported dual AGNs at $z=7.15$ and $z=6.05$, respectively).
-However, all three candidates are photometrically selected without spectroscopic confirmation.
-Therefore, spectroscopic follow-up observations are essential to confirm whether they are dual LRDs and constrain the statistics about dual LRDs (e.g., dual fractions).
+Two of the four candidates remain photometrically selected without spectroscopic confirmation.
+For the other two systems, only single emission lines are tentatively detected, and it remains unclear whether the fainter components exhibit broad emission lines.
+Therefore, deeper spectroscopic follow-up observations are essential to confirm whether they are dual LRDs and constrain the statistics about dual LRDs (e.g., dual fractions).
 Moreover, since the current sample size is small, we need to expand the sample further with large field surveys.
 Investigating the environments of LRDs with larger spectroscopic samples and comparing them to other AGNs and galaxies will also be critical for understanding their nature.

 \begin{ack} We thank Khee-Gan Lee for the fruitful discussion.
+We thank the anonymous referee for helpful feedback.
 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
-These observations are associated with program IDs 1727.
-Numerical computations were in part carried out on the iDark cluster, Kavli IPMU.
+These observations are associated with program IDs 1727 and 5893.
+Numerical computations were in part carried out on the iDark and GPGPU cluster, Kavli IPMU.
 This work was made possible by utilising the CANDIDE cluster at the Institut d’Astrophysique de Paris.
 The cluster was funded through grants from the PNCG, CNES, DIM-ACAV, the Euclid Consortium, and the Danish National Research Foundation Cosmic Dawn Center (DNRF140).
 It is maintained by Stephane Rouberol. \end{ack}